yojoe/go-raml/README.md

 go-raml needs to be on the path for this to work off course.

-## Code generation

-Internally, go templates are used to generate the code, this provides a flexible way to alter the generated code and to add different languages for the client.

-## Server
+## Generating Server

 `go-raml` able to generate Go & Python server.

 Generated server will listen on port 5000

-### Simple home page and API Docs

-Both servers have simple home page that can be accessed in http://localhost:5000.

-There is `API Docs` link that will go to auto generated API documentation powered by [api-console](https://github.com/mulesoft/api-console)

 ### Go Server

 To generate the Go code for implementing the server in first design approach, execute

-`go-raml server -l go --dir ./result_directory --ramlfile api.raml`
+`go-raml server -l go --dir /gopath/src/github.com/mycompany/myapi --ramlfile api.raml --import-path github.com/mycompany/myapi`

-The generated server uses [Gorilla Mux](http://www.gorillatoolkit.org/pkg/mux) as HTTP request multiplexer.

--Generated codestructure:
--* Interfaces types, always regenerated
--* Implementing types, only generated when the file is not present
+`--dir` specify generated code directory.
+Except you really know what you do, use $GOPATH as root directory.
+In above example $GOPATH is /gopath.

+`--ramlfile` is the path RAML file

+`--import-path` is the root import path of the code.
+Generated code contains sub packages and need it to properly import code from another packages

 ### Flask/Python Server

-To generate the Flask/Python code for implementing the server in first design approach, execute
+To generate the Flask/Python code for implementing the server, execute

 `go-raml server -l python --dir ./result_directory --ramlfile api.raml`